vmware-tanzu/tanzu-dev-portal/content/practices/event-storming-process-modelling/index.md

 ##### Story Writing
 The process identifies both users and policy makers.
 These personas and their objectives for each policy can be used to write stories that deliver value to either the user or the business.
 #### Swift Methodology
-Process Modelling can be used as part of the [Swift Method](/practices/swift-method), created by `Shaun Anderson`.
-A further article will be published to detail how to use Process Modelling as part of the `Swift Method`
+Process Modelling can be used as part of the [Swift Method](/practices/swift-method), created by Shaun Anderson.
+A further article will be published to detail how to use Process Modelling as part of the Swift Method
 ## Facilitator Notes & Tips
 #### Ubiquitous Language:
 - Naming can be contentious and often disagreements can be hard to settle.
 It is important not to spend too much time discussing names, and to use questions to allow for a less than perfect settlement to keep the conversation going.